Ced30/GGL-Documentation/API/GGL_instance/parent_GGL_button_cyclable.md

 # Class parent_GGL_button_cyclable

 Clicking on the button will cycle through an
-		array of strings (held in the "parameters" value) the index is the variable "value" and the string is contained in the "value_str" variable (the "value" variable serves as an index for the array)
+		array of strings (held in the "parameters" variable) the index is the variable "value" and the string is contained in the "value_str" variable (the "value" variable serves as an index for the array)